 Big Step Amerikamura

 In addition to the retail shops, creativity and artistic vibe of the area could be seen throughout the building.
 There are arts by Seitarou Kuroda, buggy, and Dragon76 on the interior walls and floors.
-The bathrooms on some of the floors are quite wild with curved mirror walkway, colored lights, and funky paint patterns and shapes.
+The bathrooms on some of the floors are quite wild with curved mirror walkways, colored lights, and funky paint patterns and shapes.

 While browsing in Big Step, we found a row of the gachapon machine with interesting toys and prizes.
 The first one is animals standing at a urinal, the second one is poop in various colors, and the last one is a mini gachapon.
 Which one would you collect?